 You can just read it and with a sense of, as I read it, I'm just trying to get an overall feeling of the flavor of this.
 And as we go through, the bits that won't make sense on a first reading, probably, will make sense much more in three months’ time and in six months’ time.
 So, it's something to keep going back to you and you'll understand it more and more fully as you return to it.

 So, I encourage you to read that.
-I'll also send you an article by Joseph Veal on the dynamic of the exercises.
+I'll also send you an article by Joseph Veale on the dynamic of the exercises.
 And I think that there might be one other, [01:27:00] but I'll send them to Pam, and you can just start that reading process.
 So, I'm going to hand over now to Adri-Marie to just take the next five minutes to draw us in a closing prayer together.
 Thank you, Adri-Marie.

 Adri-Marie: I'm welcoming you to just give a bit of a sigh.
 We are exiting our time together, but I'd like to invite you to remember, for a moment, how you entered this space today.
 So, if it's helpful for you to close your eyes, you can do that.
 If it's helpful to make a few notes, you can do that.
 But just to consider how you entered the space today, and we had an opening prayer,[01:28:00] words that were read.
 Perhaps there were some words that chose you.
 We had a bit of input time, a break, some sharing time, the wheel, question and responses.